 - Paper plates labeled with each child’s name to put their cookies on to dry

 The number of pastry bags, cookies and icing you’ll need will depend on how many kids will attend the party.
 Assume each child will want to decorate at least 7 to 10 cookies, and that you’ll need at least one icing bag for each child.
+Take into consideration how many bags of each color you’ll need.

 You’ll also want to take into consideration how much time the kids will be spending working on cookies.
 If cookie decorating will be only one phase of the party, then you probably won’t need more than seven cookies per child.
-But if this is primarily what they’ll be doing, you may need more, perhaps 10 or even 15 for each child.
+If this is primarily what they’ll be doing, you may need more, perhaps 10 or even 15 for each child.
 Factor in at least five cookies for each adult; chances are, they’ll want to join the fun!

 - Make your cookie dough ahead of time—it'll keep in the refrigerator for a day or even two—or bake the cookies themselves a day ahead.
+For a super-quick option, just purchase packages of ready-made sugar cookies.

 - Give the kids cookies and let them get to work!

-- A sense of pride.
 Kids love showing off their creations.
 Even younger siblings, who may not be able to do more than place big mounds of icing on their cookies, absolutely love it when we "ooh" and "aah" over their cookie decorating prowess.

-- Fun!
 Working side by side on something they love doing will create a happy crowd.
 Your biggest challenge will be convincing them not to devour all their creations and save some to take home.